Updated 16 November 2020

 With the end of the transition period looming, and the UK/EU still in discussions in relation to a possible trade deal, the UK Government has published guidance in relation to the requirements for placing medical devices on the market in Great Britain (England, Scotland and Wales), Northern Ireland and the EU after 1 January 2021.
-This is in addition to a series of guidance published in relation to a range of issues concerning regulation of medicinal products and medical devices including clinical trials, licensing, importing and exporting, IT systems, pharmacovigilance and paediatrics.
+The guidance, which has been updated a few times since it was first published, is in addition to a series of guidance published in relation to a range of issues concerning regulation of medicinal products and medical devices including clinical trials, licensing, importing and exporting, IT systems, pharmacovigilance and paediatrics.
 The guidance was also published at the same time as guidance in relation to products that are placed on the UK market generally, including in relation to marking requirements (discussed here).

 The guidance given by the Government will be brought into effect via legislation to be adopted before the end of 2020, and so will be subject to parliamentary approval (see draft The Medical Devices (Amendment etc.) (EU Exit) Regulations 2020).